-ArtCity is proud to host some special events from 22-28 October.
+ArtCity is proud to host some special events during the whole fair duration.

 We thank our partners who made these events possible.

 Organised by Deloitte

 Deloitte brings together international experts and local players who will discuss practical issues and share their visions of the future.

 Since the first conference in 2008, each edition of the Deloitte Art & Finance International conference has taken place in a different major cultural city.

 It has already been held in Luxembourg (2008, 2014 and 2018), London (2009), Paris (2010), Miami (2011), Basel (2012), Maastricht (2013), New York (2015), Amsterdam (2016), Milan (2017) and in Monaco (2019).